Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 3. Choose your reporting timezone

-4. You’ll see a tracking snippet — keep this page open, but you won’t need to copy it manually if you use the WordPress plugin
+4. You’ll land on a page showing your tracking snippet — keep it open, but you won’t need to copy it manually if you use the WordPress plugin

 Step 2: Install the Official Plausible WordPress Plugin